onur-yildiz/GUI-Wikamp/README.md

 ### Step 2: Install dependencies
-To install the dependencies, open a terminal/console window and enter the following command:
+To install the dependencies, open a terminal/console window in the project folder and enter the following command:

 __npm i__